FriendsOfTYPO3/extension_builder/Documentation/Developer/Index.rst

 Click on the Save button at the bottom of the modeler.
 It might take some time, until all files are written to disk.
 If an error occures, in most cases an error message will be displayed (for example in an invalid name was choosen).
 Try to fix the error and save again.
-Be aware: you model configuration will be lost, if you close the browser window before a successfull saving.
+Be aware: your model configuration will be lost, if you close the browser window before a successfull saving.

 The Extension Builder still has many limitations.
 The main missing features are: